Thick and juicy, this crispy parmesan oven Baked Pork Chops recipe is delicious. The BEST pork chop recipe you’ll ever

 Well, here’s why most people remember hating pork chops.
 They were always dry.
 And chewy.
 And not very flavorful.

 Guess what?
 I’ve fixed that problem for you!
 Gone are the pork chops of your childhood.
-Say hello to 2019 pork chops.
+Say hello to new and improved pork chops.
 The good ones.
 Delicious, moist, FLAVORFUL pork chops.

 Are you intrigued?

 There are a few reasons why my recipe is THE BEST you’ll find.

-I bought these double thick, boneless pork chops.
+I bought double thick, boneless pork chops.
 They turned out so moist and juicy and have a thick strip of fat along the rim.
 It’s easy to trim off after cooking your chops!